 Added-liquid, or no?
 Hams that come injected with a savory liquid can be more juicy, but check the label to make sure you’re not also getting chemicals with that liquid.
 If that is the case, skip the added liquid.

-When buying a ham, consider at least a half pound per person plus a couple pounds for leftovers.
-So, if you’re cooking for 10, look to buy a ham that’s at least 7 pounds.
-Keep in mind that leftover ham can be used all kinds of ways: in soups, pastas, egg dishes, to flavor collards and other hearty greens, as ham salad, and more.
+When buying a ham, consider at least a half pound of ham per person plus a couple pounds for leftovers.
+So, if you’re cooking for 10 people, look to buy a ham that’s at least 7 pounds.
+Keep in mind that leftover ham can be used in all kinds of ways: in soups, pasta, egg dishes, to flavor collards and other hearty greens, ham salad, and more.
 And sliced or diced ham can be frozen for months, too.
-(Keep reading for specific ways to use up leftover ham including recipes.)
+Keep reading for specific ways to use up leftover ham including recipes.

 What temperature should I cook my ham at and how do I know if it’s done?